telerik/blazor-docs/components/multiselect/overview.md

 * `MinLength` - how many characters the text has to be before the suggestions list appears.
 Cannot be `0`.
 Often works together with [filtering]({%slug multiselect-filter%}).

 * `Placeholder` - the text the user sees as a hint when there is no selection.
-In order for it to be shown, the `Value` parameter should be set to a default value depending on the type defined in the `ValueField` parameter.
-For example, `0` for an `int`, and `null` for an `int?` or `string`.
-You need to make sure that it does not match the value of an existing item in the data source.

 * `PopupHeight` - the height of the expanded dropdown list element.